danielmendie/Mendi.Blazor.DynamicNavigation/README.md

 > # Mendi.Blazor.DynamicNavigation
 >>This package allows dynamic routing in your Blazor application.
-It configures your app to route to pages within your application without changing URLs, making it truly a single-page app.
-It is safe and also prevents URL tempering and hijacking
+It configures your app to route to pages within your application without changing URLs or exposing URL parameters, making it truly a single-page app.
+It is safe and also prevents URL tampering and hijacking

 ## 🧑‍💻Platforms
 - [x] Blazor Server